What's New at the UCC Library?

 National Library Week, 2024

-"The American Library Association (ALA) is thrilled to celebrate National Library Week from April 7 to11.
+"The American Library Association (ALA) is thrilled to celebrate National Library Week from April 7 to 11.
 This year’s theme is "Ready, Set, Library!" which illustrates the idea that in an always-online world, libraries give the community a green light to connect with others, learn new skills, and focus on what matters most." - ALA Press Release April 2, 2024.

 Right to Read Day